ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 Server resources broadly fall into four categories:

-* Computing bandwidth: While servers are typically designed for heavy computation, they do contain a finite number of CPUs (and/or GPUs) that can execute a finite number of operations per second.
+* **Computing bandwidth**: While servers are typically designed for heavy computation, they do contain a finite number of CPUs (and/or GPUs) that can execute a finite number of operations per second.
 If the total requested computing bandwidth, i.e., number of requested operations per time unit, exceeds the existing bandwidth, computation will slow down proportionally for everyone.

-* Memory space: While servers typically have a lot of memory, it is, again, a finite resource, and if the total memory requested by all active users exceeds existing memory, there will again be slow-downs.
+* **Memory space**: While servers typically have a lot of memory, it is, again, a finite resource, and if the total memory requested by all active users exceeds existing memory, there will again be slow-downs.
 Memory related slow-downs, however, typically have vastly worse effects than computing-related slow-downs.
 If the total requested computing bandwidth